-AOC administration of the change of timeline for completion of SP research.

-- 2. Students participate in the AOC Work-in-Progress (WIP) discussion groups, and the Poster Session, as per their normal schedule. - 3.
-A final written report of the research conducted must be submitted to the AOC administration, with approval from the SP/Research Elective mentor, no later than the last day of the approved Research Elective and should be in the required format of the AOC Scholarly Project Written Report.
+- contain text already used in the SP proposal, although it may be more extensive in scope.
+Student must notify the Registrar's office and AOC administration of the change of timeline for completion of SP research. - 2.
+Students participate in the AOC Work-in-Progress (WIP) discussion groups, and the Poster Session, as per their normal schedule. - 3.
+A final written report of the research conducted must be submitted to the AOC administration, with approval from the SP/Extended Curriculum for Research mentor, no later than the last day of the approved Extended Curriculum for Research and should be in the required format of the AOC Scholarly Project Written Report.